 Mata, Portugal and Guimarães (1995) and Geroski, Mata and Portugal (2003) underline the previous observations relating to the importance of initial firm size in explaining the survivor probability of firms.
 However, they argue that current size is a better predictor of failure than initial size.
 After controlling for initial size, measuring current size amounts to measuring firm performance.
-According to them, the fact that a firm has grown in the past, signals that it has been performing well and therefore its probability of exit is low.
-Moreover, Mata, Portugal and Guimarães's (1995) findings indicate that after controlling for size differences, past growth matters for survival, suggesting a partial adjustment process of firm size in the post-entry period.
-Although accepting their arguments López-Garcia and Puente (2006) highlight the fact that current size could be endogenous to the firm dynamics, since firms that are about to abandon the market, grow smaller before exiting and vice-versa.
+According to them, the fact that a firm has grown is the past, signals that it has been performing well and therefore its probability of exit is low.
+Moreover, Mata, Portugal and Guimarães's (1995) findings indicate that after controlling for size differences, past growth matters indeed for survival, suggesting a partial adjustment process of firm size in the post-entry period.
+Although accepting their arguments López-Garcia and Puente (2006)

+highlight the fact that current size could be endogenous to the firm dynamics, since firms that are about to abandon the market, grow smaller before exiting and vice-versa.

+We shall take a more in-depth view of these and other determinants, chosen for empirical testing of survival, in the following sections.
 Next, we present an overview of the theoretical foundations of the Cox Proportional Hazard Model.